What requirements must coffee comply with to be allowed on the European market?

 General requirements on packaging and labelling

-The European Union’s food labelling legislation does not apply to bulk products such as green coffee.
-However, there are specific industry practices for coffee labelling to ensure product identification and traceability.
+There are specific industry practices for coffee labelling to ensure product identification and traceability.
 Labels of green coffee should be written in English and should include the following information:

 - Product name

-- International Coffee Organisation (ICO) identification code
+- International Coffee Organization (ICO) identification code

 - Country of origin